devlanger/Match.Net/README.md

 This project is WIP and yet to be refined/developed.

+**How to run**
+You can run it through a local run in IDE or built docker image.
+(More in-depth guide yet to be added)

 **Features**
 - Servers in-memory management
 - Creating a room (docker container using Docker.DotNet API)